uswa504/Unix_Shell/README.txt

 I/o redirection. used freopen() call to redirect input and output between files.
 Tried to implement process backgrounding functionality by writing background_process function but there are some errors. removed some errors but it's still not working.
-Now i am trying pipe functionality and some internal commands
+Now i am trying pipe functionality and some internal commands Implemented internal commands of exit and cd by writing a internal_commands function where i implemented these commands using their system calls of exit() and chdir().